Puppet-Finland/milter-xmpp/README.md

     $ pip3 install xmpppy

-Copy milter_xmpp.ini.sample to milter_xmpp.ini and fill in the values.
+Copy milter-xmpp.ini.sample to milter-xmpp.ini and fill in the values.

 # Testing

 To test if sending XMPP messages works just do

-    $ ./milter_xmpp.py
+    $ ./milter-xmpp.py

 # Useful resources